BER Rating: What Is It and How Can You Improve It?

 You can now re-sell to the energy grid any power generated from a renewable source.
 Installing some solar panels on your rooftop, even in Irish weather, is another way to lower your home's carbon footprint on the environment. - Home Heating System

-There are a multitude of choices in this category, but opting for some of the modern heating systems like underfloor heating or using a smart thermostat is another way to improve your home's rating. - Lighting
+There are a multitude of choices in this category, but opting for some of the modern heating systems like underfloor heating, heat pumps using a smart thermostat is another way to improve your home's rating. - Lighting

 Even simple measures like using LED bulbs and other energy-saving tricks can have an impact on your BER rating.